5 Things casual Marvel fans should know before “Avengers: Endgame”

 - Iron Man 3 (2013) An enjoyable sequel that won back fans jaded by the lackluster Iron Man 2.

-- Thor: The Dark World (2013) Largely considered inessential, this film reveals the Reality Stone in the form of red goo, which is eventually given to Benicio del Toro’s Collector, who presumably still has it.
+- Thor: The Dark World (2013) Largely considered inessential, this film reveals the Reality Stone in the form of red goo, which is eventually given to Benicio del Toro’s Collector.

 - Captain America: The Winter Soldier (2014) One interesting thing about the MCU is that some individual films try out different genres within the broader genre of Superhero Movie.
 This one’s a spy thriller.
 It introduces the character Falcon (Anthony Mackie) and marks the return of Bucky, resurrected as a super assassin known as Winter Soldier.
+(Told you he’d become important later!)

 - Guardians of the Galaxy (2014) In addition to properly introducing Thanos and the Power Stone, this film proved that even the lesser known characters in the Marvel world–ahoy, Groot!–could be huge crowd-pleasers in the right hands.
 Also, other characters reveal their connections to Thanos: Nebula (Karen Gillan) and Gamora (Zoe Saldana) were adopted by him as kids before going their separate ways, while Thanos destroyed Drax’s (Dave Bautista) family.
 This lineage becomes more important in Infinity War.

-- Avengers: Age of Ultron (2015) A critical let-down, this film was nonetheless eventful, introducing Scarlet Witch (Elizabeth Olsen) and Vision (Paul Bettany), the latter of whom is created by the Infinity Stone from Loki’s scepter and an Iron Man suit.
-Don’t worry about how dumb that sounds, it’s fine.
-An entire building is wrecked in the final battle and there are civilian casualties, which has an impact on the future of the Avengers.
+- Avengers: Age of Ultron (2015) A critical let-down, this film was nonetheless eventful, introducing Scarlet Witch (Elizabeth Olsen) and Vision (Paul Bettany), the latter of whom is created by the Mind stone from Loki’s scepter and an Iron Man suit.
+(Don’t worry about how dumb that sounds, it’s fine.)
+An entire building is wrecked in the final battle and there are civilian casualties–a sad outcome that has an impact on the future of the Avengers.

 - Ant-Man (2015) MCU’s heist movie, a fun and breezy diversion away from the main story.